sijanec/bverbose/README.md

-# bverbose
+# bVerbose
 Simple software for compiling posts and pages into a fully featured blog or news site.

 # what?
-A CMS.
+A HTPCMS.

+# what ??
+A hypertext preprocessor content management system.
+You can call it BVR HTPCMS.

 # why?
 Because any CMS that you didn't make yourself is hard to configure.
 I wanted to make a blog with WordPress, and I realised that it's too much PHP code that I will never bother to go through.
 Then I tried jekyll; another story --- I don't know Ruby.
 Then I used Publii, soon discarded it as it did not work on Linux.

 So here I am, making a readme of a CMS.

 # why? #2
 Because most top CMS software suites are simply bulky.
 They do not "compile" posts into HTML files; they render them on the fly, for every page requested.
-With PHP's performance on Drupal and WordPress, I got 300 miliseconds before the page even got sent to the browser.
+With PHP's performance on Drupal and WordPress, I got 300 miliseconds of waiting before the page even got sent to the browser.
 So all that great performance of nginx got lost because PHP was the great bottleneck.
-I don't want to say that PHP sucks, but it is just dumb to render a page to HTML _EVERY SINGLE TIME_, even though it didn't change.
+I don't want to say that PHP sucks, but it is just dumb to render a page to HTML
+_EVERY SINGLE TIME_, even though it didn't change.

 So bVerbose compiles the page into HTML files, allowing nginx to show it's potential.

 # should I use it?
-No. bVerbose sucks.
-You are allowed to use it, but please don't.
+[//] # No. bVerbose sucks.
+You are allowed to use it.
+[//] # , but please don't.
 It is made for me and it won't work on your machine.
-And besides, there are already way better CMS tools you can use.
+And besides, there are already waybetter CMS tools you can use.

-You should rather use jekyll or Publii.
+[//] # You should rather use
+Also check out jekyll or Publii.

-The aim of this is not to be better, it is worse than any other CMS.
+[//]: # The aim of this is not to be better, it is worse than any other CMS.

 # folder structure:
 ```